A speech therapist can help kids with different kinds of speech difficulties as well as language issues like dyslexia and dyspraxia.

 Your child’s work with a speech therapist may last for months or even for a few years.
 It depends on your child’s needs.
 You will probably see improvement in your child’s issues.
 Remember, though, that therapy can’t “cure” your child.
 The underlying speech or language issue will still be there.

 The therapist should give you and your child strategies to deal with obstacles more effectively.
 She will likely give you activities to practice at home to reinforce the skills your child is learning.
 Kids who make the most progress tend to be those whose get involved in their treatment.

 It’s important that the speech therapist and your child are a good match.
 The speech therapist should have experience working with kids with your child’s specific issue.

 Speech therapy is just one way to help a child with learning differences related to language and speech.
-For more ideas, consider other
+For more ideas, consider other special services.

 Speech therapy isn’t a quick fix.
 It takes hard work over many months or even years.

 It’s helpful if the speech therapist has experience working with kids with your child’s issue.

 Your involvement — like practicing exercises at home — can make speech therapy more effective.